Food operates within the Technology and Arts Faculty, alongside Product Design, Graphics, Music and Health and Social Care.

 - House Bake Off Competition – offering the opportunity to make a range of baked products similar to those seen on the popular TV programme ‘The Great British Bake Off’ featuring Paul Hollywood and Mary Berry.

 - Let’s Get Cooking Club – opportunity to make festive items, develop culinary skills, explore foods from other cultures and have fun exploring with food ingredients.

-The Technology and Arts Faculty team consists of ten teaching staff supported by technicians.
+The Technology and Arts Faculty team consists of nine teaching staff supported by technicians.
 All staff are very supportive and enjoy working together.